rulewis/journey-optimizer.en/help/using/offers/offer-activities/configure-offer-selection.md

 The ranking formula is now associated to the placement.

-If mutiple offers are eligible to be presented in this placement, the decision will use the ranking formula's formula to calculate which offer to deliver first.
+If multiple offers are eligible to be presented in this placement, the decision will use the ranking formula's formula to calculate which offer to deliver first.